 I wanted a simple, all-natural recipe that could handle even the toughest heat and humidity – and save me some of my hard-earned money, too.
 You don’t need a lot of ingredients to make this DIY makeup setting spray.
 Just a couple of things you probably have on hand (like aloe vera and water) and some you might not (like glycerin).

 What you don’t have can be found at most natural health food stores or online.
-Or you can leave out those ingredients altogether to make this recipe even simpler.
+Or you can leave out those ingredients to simplify this recipe.

-Oh, and since it’s all natural, a light spray can be helpful for other skin conditions, especially where irritation and inflammation are concerned.
+Oh, and since it’s all natural and soothing, a light spray can be helpful for other inflammatory or sensitive skin conditions.
 Light sunburns often need moisture to heal, and rashes, eczema and bug bites love skin-soothing ingredients like aloe vera and rose water.
 So it’s perfectly safe and gentle enough for angry, irritated skin.